nikitapitliya006/COVID19-ReturnToWork/TeamsChannel/1-Configure-HealthcareBot.md

 4. Import scenarios "RTW Registration" and "RTW Daily Assessment" shared by your account team

-## Channel 1: To run the solution on a Website with authenticated login, follow these steps:
+## To run the solution on a Website with authenticated login, follow these steps:
 #### Configure Web Chat channel
 1. In the left pane of Health bot admin portal, navigate to **Integration > Secrets**
 2. Copy APP_SECRET and WEBCHAT_SECRET and keep it handy for Step 4 below